Getting your claim reviewed

 This information may include, but it is not limited to:

-If you bought the property after the earthquakes, you must provide the sale and purchase agreement, deed of assignment and any pre-purchase reports.
+If you bought the property after the earthquakes, you will need to provide the sale and purchase agreement, deed of assignment and any pre-purchase reports.

 Your settlement specialist or claim manager can help if you have questions about the information required.